 Inside the furnace, the gas line connects to a dull, silver-colored gas valve.
 Look for a small silver tube that's about 1/4 inch in diameter on the bottom of the valve.
 This tube is the fuel line to the pilot light.
 In addition to the tube, you should see a thin metal wire.
 The pilot light is located at the end of the wire and the tube.

 Hot Surface Ignitors

 A hot surface ignitor looks like a small heating element attached to a base.
 Two wires lead out of the bottom of the base.
 To find the hot surface ignitor on a Heil furnace, you'll need to remove the front panel.
 The hot surface ignitor will be near the front of the furnace.
-Look on the left hand side of the furnace, near the burners.
+Find it by looking on the left-hand side of the furnace, near the burners.

-If your standing pilot light won't stay lit, you may have a bad thermocouple or a bad gas valve.
+If your standing pilot light won't stay lit, it's possible that you have either a bad thermocouple or a bad gas valve.
 If the ignitor on a hot surface ignition system doesn't glow orange, you probably have a cracked ignitor.
-Turn the power to the furnace off before you replace an ignitor.
+You'll need to turn off the power to the furnace before you begin to replace an ignitor.
 To remove the ignitor, disconnect the wires that attach the ignitor to a plastic plug and socket.
-Remove the mounting screws and the ignitor should come out.
+After you remove the mounting screws, the ignitor should come out.

-Hot surface ignitors are made with silicon carbide or silicon nitride.
-Silicon carbide ignitors aren't as durable as those made from silicon nitride and usually last only between three and five years.
-Silicon nitride ignitors can last up to twice as long.
+The lifespan of hot surface ignitors varies by type — whether made with silicon carbide or silicon nitride.
+Silicon carbide ignitors aren't as durable as those made from silicon nitride and usually last only from three to five years.
+Silicon nitride ignitors, however, can last up to twice as long.
 Eventually, all ignitors crack and need to be replaced.